 Once you're familiar with your chosen platform and tools, begin with small, manageable projects to build your skills and confidence.

 Don't aim for a massive project at first.
 Iterative development and learning from small successes (and failures) is key.
 As your skills grow, you can tackle more complex ideas.
-Explore resources like Data Structures Explained (Python) if you need to brush up on foundational programming concepts that are universally useful.

 5. Join Communities and Keep Learning